MacCampbell/ynp/RBasics.md

 # 3. A basic operation, reading in data
 Often, I have data in a text file such as .csv, that I'd like to do some analysis on.
 There is a handy R function for that.

-  * Use read.csv to assign the contents of the file dfA.csv to the object "data"
+  * Use read.csv to assign the contents of the file dfA.csv located in the data subdirectory to the object "data"

 # 4. Operate on the new object "data"
+  * The file contains allele frequency information from 15 populations.
+This is the anadromy associated (MAR type A) allele, and we have sample size information.

 summary(data)